Samaira Mehta, 10-Year-Old Coder, Already Has Google & Microsoft’s Attention

 Despite being just 10-years-old, Samaira Mehta has acquired what Business Insider describes as a “cult-like following” thanks to her success as a computer programmer.
 This young coder is the CEO and founder of a company called CoderBunnyz.
 Receiving national recognition for her company, Samaira has spoke at more than a dozen conferences across Silicon Valley.

-Eyes first landed on Mehta when she was just eight-years-old after creating a game called CoderBunnyz.
+Eyes first landed on Mehta when she was just 8-years-old after creating a game called CoderBunnyz.
 The purpose of the game was to teach other children – just like her – how to be a programmer as well.
-According to Business Insider, young Samaira started computer coding when she was just six-years-old.
+According to Business Insider, young Samaira started computer coding when she was just 6-years-old.

 Mehta’s successful promotion of her CoderBunnyz game wasn’t just a happy accident or pure luck.
 Her father, Rakesh, assisted her in creating an effective marketing plan to launch the game.
 Given her father’s career as an Intel engineer as well as an alum at Sun Microsystems/Oracle, Samaira’s interest in computer programming makes sense.